 If you use your mobile device because you're bored, ask yourself if the social media postings you're reading are actually that interesting to you.
 If they aren't (I'm guessing they probably aren't that fascinating), consider one of these options.

 I get bored during my metro Atlanta commutes, too.
 I spent a lot of time in Cindy Rae Vaughn, my beloved 10-year-old Honda CR-V. What's helped me pass time without the help of a phone are podcasts.
 There are about a gazillion (scientific estimate) of them on all things.
 My favorites are This American Life and The Moth (the story on Milli Vanilli is so, so, so good).
 I learn something every time I listen.
 If you haven't listened to Serial yet, what are you waiting for?!
 (The first season is the best.)
+My latest obsession was STown.
 All of these are available for easy download via iTunes.
 Load up your device, hit play before you hit I-75, and thank me later.

 I wish I could sleep anywhere, like this dude